eecs-330/winter2020/pages/reflections.md

    2. Created a homework assignment that asked them to analyze the politics of a technology, based on a similar activity assigned by Sepehr Vakil: <a href="https://hci330.github.io/winter2020/assignments/hw3" target="_blank">HW3: Sociopolitical Analysis</a>.
 I allowed students to resubmit if they really missed the mark on this one, since this was outside of their comfort zones.
    3. Created an <a href="https://hci330.github.io/winter2020/lectures/26lecture" target="_blank">Ethics Lecture</a> that considered some of the challenges of computer-mediated systems, and how the very same technologies that bring us so many wonderful things can be just as easily used in antisocial ways.

-**Reflections**<br>
+**My Reflections**<br>
 * I found many of the HW3 essays to be fantastic.
 That said, many of the essays appeared to have taken no more than 20 minutes to write, with no demonstration that they understood the readings (or even did them).
 * That said, students seemed pretty engaged in the class discussion in Lecture 2 (IMO it was one of the better lectures I gave).
 * I'm pretty sure the ethics lecture bored people (radio silence in terms of class participation), but I don't have any metrics on that.

-* When I asked students to rate the value of HW3, most students were neutral towards it or saw it as "not valuable" (see students' questionnaire at the bottom), which was pretty disappointing.
+**Student Comments**<br>When I asked students to rate the value of HW3, most students were neutral towards it or saw it as "not valuable" (see students' questionnaire at the bottom), which was pretty disappointing.
 Less than half found it "somewhat valuable" or "very valuable."
 While of course I do think that the spirit of the assignment is extremely valuable, there is obvious more work to be done in order to make these ideas land with students.
 Yet, there were some promising quotes from students in the post-course questionnaires:

 {:.quote.slim}
 > I enjoyed being introduced to concepts in HCI like accessibility and ethics that I haven’t been exposed to in this context.

-{:.quote.slim}
+>
 > In a future HCI class, I'd like to see more in ethics in AI, more social-justice oriented stuff (I’m not sure exactly what’s currently offered).

-{:.quote.slim}
+>
 > The sociopolitical analysis, design aspects, accessibility, etc. helped me gain a perspective which I wouldn't have gained just through web dev.

 ## Goal 2: A recognition of one's own assumptions and their impact on design